Alli1223/CPD/Year 3/CPD.md

 ##Week Six
 Spent Monday catching up with tasks that I have let slip me by, such as the 310 community Wiki and this CPD, as well as work on the literature review draft.

+Spent Tuesday working on comp310
+Spent Wednesday working on literature review draft Spent Thursday working on website and portfolio stuffs Spent Friday working on CV and getting a CV template set up in latex because the CV I made in word looked rubbish.

+Problems I encountered this week:
+Didn't do as much work on the literature review as I should of by now.
+General lack of work this week because of various distractions.

+How I aim to overcome these issues:
+Work over the weekend to catch up on the work I am behind on.

+## Week Seven